c3333/cpp-docs.de-de/docs/parallel/concrt/reference/iresourcemanager-structure.md

 ### <a name="return-value"></a>Rückgabewert

-Der erste Knoten in der Aufzählungs Reihenfolge, wie vom Ressourcen-Manager definiert.
+Der erste Knoten in der Enumerationsreihenfolge, wie vom Ressourcen-Manager definiert.

-## <a name="osversion"></a>IResourceManager:: OSVersion-Enumeration
+## <a name="iresourcemanagerosversion-enumeration"></a><a name="osversion"></a>IResourceManager::OSVersion-Enumeration

 Ein enumerierter Typ, der die Betriebssystemversion darstellt.